 Are you the owner of the business?

 Social media marketing must form an important part of your marketing strategy, if not the main one.
 But if you're going to use social media channels, the key is to use them well, and not spend time and money on platforms that aren’t the right fit for your business.
 Choose carefully so you can have them ticking over nicely, fostering brand awareness and generating leads.
-Here we take a look at the main social networks and their benefits for business, so you can decide which suit you best.
+Here we take a look at the main social networks and their benefits for business, so you can decide which ones suit you best.

 This platform is the largest in the world with over 2 billion monthly users.
 The Facebook business page is an online space with high visibility.
 It's where you can showcase and share images, blogs, articles, videos, live broadcasts, competitions, or run a store to reach your followers.
 Use your page to gather reviews from clients and customers.
 Keep an eye on comments on your page - moderation is required to ensure you're providing positive and proactive customer service.
 Develop a robust strategy for your Facebook page for when to post and what type of content.
 Make sure you budget for advertising and boost posts to reach a larger and more targeted audience, as organic content is estimated to reach as few as 2 percent of Facebook users.
 Facebook is the perfect platform to build long-term relationships and give easy access to your products and services.

 Owned by Facebook, Instagram is growing in popularity, with about 700 million active users per month, and 400 million using their accounts on a daily basis.
 This platform has high engagement rates, and its visual appeal makes it a creative space for any brand to market itself.
 Videos, photos and stories, hashtags, filters and the ability to find and connect with people or brands of interest around the world make it popular.
-Instagram could work for you if you have, or can create a constant stream of visually appealing content.
-The majority of Instagram users are 35 and under but this should change with time as the platform becomes more established.
+Instagram could work for you if you can create a constant stream of visually appealing content.
+The majority of Instagram users are 35 and under but this could change with time as the platform becomes more established.

 Use 140 characters or less to craft a tweet and reach a wide audience.
 You can draw new followers through thoughtful hashtag choices.
 Twitter is a sure way to offer direct lines of communication between the public and your brand - it’s a platform for customer service as you'll be responding to queries and concerns in real time.
 The 300-plus million users of this platform range between 18 and 50.
 Twitter also offers other features such as polls.
 You can link from your Twitter to your website, articles and videos.
 If you’re planning on using Twitter, consider scheduling posts in advance, but also tweet live posts to increase engagement and stay on the pulse.